qspangler/SAL384_Final_Project/README.md

 `SAL Final Project Dashboard.ipynb`

 Using the data gathered from the data scrape notebook, we create a dash application.
 This application has three forms of comparision.
 First is a radar plot comparing the selected player's hitting metrics to league average using percentiles.
 Next is a pie chart of the selected player's hit types.
 Lastly is a scatter plot with the x axis showing slugging percentage and y axis showing runs.
-The selected player is highlighted in this graph.
+The selected player is highlighted on this graph.

 `http://bwachtel01.pythonanywhere.com/`

 The link above is a python anywhere website of the application.
 Be patient when entering players because the site can be quite slow.
-Note: this link will not work after August 17, 2021.
+Note: this link may not work after August 17, 2021.

 All data is scraped from Baseball-Reference.com.
 The specific data used can be found in the team Standard Batting tables on Baseball-Reference.com and should be formatted accordingly.